edvein-rin/dotfiles/README.md

 Run `sh ./install.sh` and follow its instructions.

 ### TODO
+0. Get rid of entering Bitwarden password each step.
-1. Automate Firefox STG sync on each startup.
+1. Run `scripts/stg.sh` on startup.
 2. Remove simple Spotify from drun.
 3. Configure git pager Delta.
 4. Autostart apps based on `.data.is_for_work`.